rvvind/Studio-in-the-Cloud/Resource Allocation Strategy.md

 Using Oracle Cloud Compute instances for a render farm involves leveraging Oracle's scalable cloud infrastructure to allocate and manage computational resources effectively.
-Here's a detailed resource allocation strategy:

 ### Resource Allocation Strategy